FG to Approve New National Electricity Policy by September

 He expressed surprise at the underutilisation of the facilities, which he said have the potential to generate significantly more electricity.

-According to him, the federal government was committed to both enhancing current generating assets and investing in new power plants in a move to address the country’s generation capacity.
+According to him, the federal government is committed to both enhancing current generating assets and investing in new power plants in a move to address the country’s generation capacity.

 “Our focus is on harnessing the rich diversity of our natural resources, from hydro to solar and beyond.
 Recently, generation capacity to the grid has been expanded with the addition of a 700MW newly commissioned Zungeru hydropower plant.